cloudmesh-community/fa18-523-60/project-report/report.md

 ## Code Organization

-Code is checked-in on GitHub at location [GitHub](https://github.com/cloudmesh-community/fa18-523-60/tree/master/project-report/bin)
+Code is checked-in on GitHub and can be accessed by using this [link](https://github.com/cloudmesh-community/fa18-523-60/tree/master/project-report/bin).
 Our code is organized as described in the following section.

 ### bin